otrv4/otrv4/otrv4.md

 ### Generating ECDH and DH keys

 ```
+// TODO: prob the size does not matter
 generateECDH()
-  pick a random value r from Z_q
+  pick a random value r (57 bytes)
   return our_ecdh.public = G * r, our_ecdh.secret = r

 generateDH()